Pain in the belly following gastric bypass surgery can have a number of causes, and it’s not even that uncommon.

-Belly Pain after Gastric Bypass Surgery: Some Causes
+Belly Pain after Gastric Bypass Surgery: Here Are Some Causes

-“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD (internal medicine), founder of the Fatigue and Fibromyalgia Practitioners Network.
-His latest book is “The Fatigue and Fibromyalgia Solution” (Avery Penguin 2013).
+“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers nationally, and author of “The Fatigue and Fibromyalgia Solution.”

 “But if it is a new pain, especially if it is severe and the surgery was recent, call your physician,” continues Dr. Teitelbaum.

 “Any severe abdominal pain, especially if associated with vomiting without diarrhea, or with severe tenderness when pushing on the abdomen, should be checked.